giel/neovim/README.md

 ## package managers and distro's

 The new package manager `lazy` is getting a lot of attention and for me has replaced `Packer`.

-I created a new branch ` lazy-nvim-plugin-manager` where I am updating the packages to the new package manager.
+I still have some old branches of the older `Packer` package manager, but master is now using `lazy`:

-     git checkout lazy-nvim-plugin-manager   # switch to lazy git checkout packer-nvim-plugin-manager # switch to packer git checkout master                     # switch to lazy git checkout lazyvim                    # switch to lazyvim distro
+     git checkout lazy-nvim-plugin-manager   # switch to lazy git checkout packer-nvim-plugin-manager # switch to packer

 From neovim 0.9 on it is possible to have several 'distros' in separate directories.
 By switching one environment variable `NVIM_APPNAME` you can choose which one to use.